-Burma is tentatively scheduled to hold nationwide parliamentary elections in November 2015.
 Many observers anticipate that Aung San Suu Kyi's National League for Democracy (NLD) party will emerge as the largest party in the new parliament, if they participate in the election.
-However, changes in Burma's 2008 constitution backed by the NLD and other opposition parties-including one that would allow Aung San Suu Kyi to be eligible to become President-are unlikely to be approved before the elections.
+Proposed changes in Burma's 2008 constitution backed by the NLD and other opposition parties-including one that would allow Aung San Suu Kyi to be eligible to become president-were rejected by the Union Parliament in July.
 In addition, Burma's Union Election Commission (UEC), which runs the elections, has placed some restrictions on campaigning that may hinder the prospects of the opposition parties and favor the ruling Union Solidarity and Development Party (USDP).
 In contrast to the 2010 parliamentary elections, Burma has said it will allow international observers in 2015.

-The State Department and the U.S. Agency for International Development (USAID) are working with the Thein Sein government, Burma's parliament, and the UEC in hopes that the 2015 elections will be "credible, transparent, and inclusive."
+The State Department and the U.S. Agency for International Development (USAID) are working with the Thein Sein government, the Union Parliament, and the UEC in hopes that the 2015 elections will be "credible, transparent, and inclusive."
 U.S. election assistance to Burma has in part been allocated to International Republican Institute (IRI) and the National Democratic Institute (NDI).